Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 The SAC license is required in the state to engage in substance abuse counseling in any capacity or setting.

-However, when looking at your options for getting into Wisconsin’s addiction treatment field, you’ll find a couple other credentials for support roles.
+When looking at your options for getting into Wisconsin’s addiction treatment field, you’ll find a couple other credentials for support roles.
 We’re giving them a brief mention here so they’re on your radar.

 - Prevention Specialist – This credential is also issued by the Wisconsin DSPS, designed for people who want to contribute to the solution through community organizing, community education, and public policy rather than direct counseling.
 120 hours of education and training are required to qualify.